Abruzzo, a plunge into nature between sea and mountains

 Populated since prehistoric times, the region was home to groups of shepherds, all belonging to the Samnite lineage, who exploited the natural roads created in the long valleys for the transhumance of sheep: they travelled along mountain roads and gorges from the areas around L'Aquila to Foggia and back.
 Transhumance was the territory's main means of economic support.

 Among the populations that marked the territory were the Marsi, the Peligni, the Vestini, and the Equi, who lived in walled cities with large sanctuaries.
-On the subject of the Vestini, and the Samnite wars, we still have a precious testimony today: the statue of the Capestrano Warrior a soft limestone sculpture depicting one of their warriors.
+On the subject of the Vestini, and the Samnite wars, we still have a precious testimony today: the statue of the Capestrano Warrior, a soft limestone sculpture depicting one of their warriors.
 It is one of the most monumental and significant works of Italic art now preserved in Chieti.

 The main cities of Abruzzo

-Abruzzo stretches from the heart of the Apennines to the Adriatic Sea and includes no less than 3 National Parks, a Protected Marine Area a Regional Park and over 30 Nature Reserves: is Europe's largest nature area characterised by pristine peaks, a gentle hill system and a beautiful sea.
+Abruzzo stretches from the heart of the Apennines to the Adriatic Sea and includes no less than 3 National Parks, a Protected Marine Area a Regional Park and over 30 Nature Reserves: it is the Europe's largest nature area characterised by pristine peaks, a gentle hill system and a beautiful sea.